 - All requests must contain the name and signature of the person requesting the appeal

 - If a claim is submitted and denied multiple times, the time limit to request a redetermination starts with the first claim determination

 Once the redetermination request is completed, Palmetto GBA will provide a written response.
 The response will depend upon Palmetto GBA's decision:

 - If it is determined the original decision on the claim can be changed and payment is due, a new remittance notice and a payment will be issued

 - If the original decision on the claim is upheld, a detailed letter will be sent explaining why additional payment cannot be allowed

 - If the original decision on the claim is changed, but no further payment is due, a detailed letter will be sent explaining the reasons why no payment is forthcoming

 - If it is determined a portion of the claim can be allowed, a payment will be issued for the services allowed, with a corrected remittance notice.
 A separate detailed letter will be sent explaining the adjustment and explaining why additional payment cannot be allowed on the other services.

-Use the 'Redetermination: 1st Level Appeal Form' in the Forms section of the J1 Part A or Part B Web site.
+Use the 'Redetermination: 1st Level Appeal Form' in the Forms section of the J1 Part B website.
 Only one form is needed for a multiple appeals request.
 For a multiple appeals request, the form can be filled out with the information for the first claim in question.
 In the Reason for Request box, identify the multiple requests along with your reason for the appeal.